-Clean, well skirted fleeces, roving, washed, undyed and dyed locks for Santa Beards and felting, locker hooking supplies and healthy breeding stock for sale.
+Clean, well skirted Fleeces, Roving, Washed, Un-dyed and Dyed Locks for Santa Beards and felting, Millspun Yarn, Locker Hooking Supplies and healthy Breeding Stock for sale.

-We have been raising sheep for over 30 years.
+We have been raising sheep for over 25 years.
 After trying several breeds, we discovered Coopworths.
-We found the Coopworths to be calm, excellent mothers, earlier maturing, more fertile and hardier than some of the other breeds we had raised.
+We found the Coopworths to be quiet, excellent mothers, earlier maturing, more fertile and hardier than some of the other breeds we had raised.

-At left, Martha with ribbons for first and second place Coopworth fleece at the Maryland Sheep and Wool Festival!
+At left, Martha with ribbons for first and second place Coopworth fleece at the 2003 Maryland Sheep and Wool Festival.